mrkaleArduinoLib/gbj_appthermo_ds/README.md

 #### Description
 Constructor creates the class instance object and initiates internal resources.
 * It inputs operational parameters for temperature sensors.
-* It creates one internal timer without a timer handler for periodical temperature measurement in default interval `5 seconds`.
+* It creates one internal timer for periodical temperature measurement in default interval `5 seconds`.
+* The constructor accepts two external handlers for broadcasting temperature measurement and errors, which act as timer handlers.
 * The input resolution is set to all sensors on the bus.

 #### Syntax
-    gbj_appthermo_ds(byte pinBus, byte resolution)
+    gbj_appthermo_ds(byte pinBus, byte resolution, Handler *handlerData, Handler *handlerErr)

 #### Parameters